 The film is also buoyed by strong characterisations the fights and bickering between the boys are etched with credibile and excellent performances from all three, including a twenty year-old Sam Rockwell in his film debut.
 There is a particularly good scene where the bullying Sam Rockwell is winnowed down and finally forced to admit he is scared of the dark.
 One other notable point worthy of mention is the eerily sinister score, composed using carnival-style music.

-Director Victor Salva has made a number of other genre films: the gifted teen film Powder (1995), the backroads psycho-thriller The Nature of the Beast (1995), Jeepers Creepers (2001), Jeepers Creepers II (2003), the stalker film Rosewood Lane (2011) and the deviltry film Dark House (2014).
+Director Victor Salva has made a number of other genre films: the gifted teen film Powder (1995), the backroads psycho-thriller The Nature of the Beast (1995), Jeepers Creepers (2001), Jeepers Creepers II (2003), the stalker film Rosewood Lane (2011), the deviltry film Dark House (2014) and Jeepers Creepers 3 (2017).
 These show Salva as one of the promising genre directors out there.
 On a less palatable note, it was revealed during the release of Powder that Salva had pled guilty on child molestation charges for having sex with twelve year-old lead Nathan Forrest Winters during the shooting of Clownhouse.

 Full film available online here:-